-Anthos on hybrid cloud includes Anthos GKE on-prem as well as on Google Cloud.
+Anthos on hybrid cloud includes GKE on-prem as well as on Google Cloud.
 This requires basic setup on Google Cloud and then a further on-premises setup step to install the appropriate software and connect to Anthos.
 Using Anthos on hybrid cloud requires an Anthos subscription.
 You can find out more about what's included in a full Anthos subscription in our Pricing guide.

 An Anthos on hybrid cloud installation can also include deployment on additional public clouds.
 For details, see Anthos on multi-cloud (beta).

 Anthos on multi-cloud includes Anthos GKE on Google Cloud and another public cloud provider (currently GKE on AWS is supported).
 This requires basic setup on Google Cloud and then a further step to install GKE on AWS and connect to Anthos.

 Set up Anthos attached clusters